kridayscienceandtechnology/Maanyaos-BIOS-/MAANYAOS_BRANDING.md

 # MaanyaOS Confidential — coreboot Rebrand (PreBeta)

-This is a fork of upstream [coreboot](https://coreboot.org) with OEM branding applied for **MaanyaOS**.
+This is a custom edit of upstream [coreboot](https://coreboot.org) with OEM branding applied for **MaanyaOS**.
 It is intended to be built and flashed/booted from a custom Linux distro (e.g. via QEMU or on real hardware you control).